 Not waking feeling rested despite 10+ hours of sleep could be a sign of of something bigger like a thyroid condition or mononucleosis.
 It’s best to meet with a doctor to discuss your energy if you find yourself feeling this way.

 Difficulty falling asleep and staying asleep are common symptoms of hormone imbalance.
-The Hormone Starter Kit, which is my gift to you, will help you bring your hormones back into balance so you can get more restful sleep!
+The Free Digital Hormone Balancing Starter Kit, which is my gift to you, will help you bring your hormones back into balance so you can get more restful sleep!